The French data protection authority has imposed a €250,000 fine on a company for multiple violations of the GDPR.

 The company had not used adequately strong passwords for accessing customer accounts.

-This substantial fine shows that regulators have little sympathy for companies that do understand or take seriously their data protection obligations and responsibilities.
+This substantial fine for multiple violations of the GDPR shows that regulators have little sympathy for companies that do understand or take seriously their data protection obligations and responsibilities.